 Every day, cybersecurity specialists detect over 200,000 new ransomware strains.
 This means that each minute brings no less than 140 strains capable of avoiding detection and inflicting irreparable damage.
 But what is ransomware in the end?
 Briefly, ransomware is one of the most common and most dangerous cyber threats of today, with damaging consequences for individuals and businesses alike.

-In this article, I will explain what ransomware is, how it works, its tops targets, how to prevent it, and what to do if attacked.
-Besides, recent statistics and ransomware examples will show you real facts to make you understand that ransomware really happens and how!
+In this article, I will explain what ransomware is, how it works, how to prevent it, and what to do if attacked.
+Besides, recent statistics and ransomware examples will show you real facts to make you understand how ransomware attacks really happen.

 What Is Ransomware?